projectcalico/calico/docs/cni/rkt/README.md

 # Calico Networking with rkt

-This tutorial describes how to set up a Calico cluster in a mixed Docker and rkt environment.
-Docker is used for running the Calico components but workloads are run under rkt.
+This tutorial describes how to set up a Calico cluster in a pure rkt environment. rkt is used for running both the Calico components and the workloads.

 ## 1. Environment setup